 - Australian Lawyers Alliance

-- Recognised as a Recommended Lawyer in Doyle’s Guide for Workers Compensation in 2019 and 2020
+- Recognised as a Recommended Lawyer in Doyle’s Guide for Workers Compensation in 2021

 - Recognised as a Recommended Lawyer in Doyle’s Guide for Dust Diseases in 2020